spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 Currently, Livewire does not support uploading multiple files to S3.
 That's why only the `attachment` component can be used to upload files to S3.

-To get started with uploading files to `s3`, make sure to follow Livewire's instructions on [how to upload directly to S3](https://laravel-livewire.com/docs/2.x/file-uploads#upload-to-s3).
+To get started with uploading files to `s3`, make sure to follow Livewire's instructions on [how to upload directly to S3](https://livewire.laravel.com/docs/uploads#storing-uploaded-files).

 Next, make sure you have configured the media disk that uses the S3 driver.

-With that configuration in place, the `attachment` component will now upload directly to S3.
+With that configuration in place, the `livewire:media-library` component will now upload directly to S3.